 Mirroring your design is something you need to consider if you’re designing for both LTR and RTL languages.

 I highly recommend reading Robert’s Smashing Magazine article for a detailed rundown of how to design for RTL.
-I don’t want to reinvent the wheel here, so go read his article.
+I don’t want to reinvent the wheel here, so go read his tutorial.
 I want to show you how Weglot supports RTL languages and can make the translation process easy for your multi language website.

-Weglot supports RTL languages and with CSS rules you can adapt the layout of your multi language site to accommodate them.
+Weglot’s translation service supports RTL languages and with CSS rules you can adapt the layout of your multi language site to accommodate them.
 Here are some of the available RTL languages:

 After adding an RTL language to your multilingual site with Weglot, you can customize how it displays by applying CSS rules to your layout.
 In the WordPress admin, go to Weglot > Language button design (Optional) and scroll down to Override CSS.
 Add any CSS rules you want in the textarea — you might want to change the font, size, line height and more to style the primary language to fit your design.